-S evere scoliotic deformities require multiple stable and strong anchorages to facilitate the forces necessary for initial and maintained correction and rigid fixation.
+Key Words: accuracy, pedicle screw placement, severe scoliosis, Tai Chi evere scoliotic deformities require multiple stable and Istrong anchorages to facilitate the forces necessary for initial and maintained correction and rigid fixation.
 Pedicle screws allow for optimal attachment to the spine.
 However, the placement of a pedicle screw in severe scoliotic spines is a technically demanding procedure that has the potential for significant neurological, vascular, and visceral injury.